themitosan/R3ditor/Roadmap.md

 - ~~Add support for Gamecube main.dol~~
 - ~~Add support for Dreamcast 1ST_READ.BIN~~

+## RE3SET (Settings Editor)
+- ~~Add Starting Items (GameCube not inclused)~~
+- Add option to change starting position
+- Add option to change starting map
+- Add option to change max health
+- More things to come in this list!

 ## Patcher
 - ~~Add main options (MIX & IEDIT)~~
 - Add more options to patch!